vin8921/practicing-git/git-basics.md

 ---

 👉 Do you want me to also show you how to **stash only specific files or even untracked fil

+# cherry pick in git :

+- When you don't want ur code to completely merge a branch to main branch or another branch, when u only want to merge a particular part of code in a branch